Kerr's Terrace protest for traffic calming measures

-Local residents and users of Brooke Park are staging a protest at Kerr's Terrace on Creggan Road in the city, calling for traffic calming measures in the neighbourhood.
+Local residents and users of Brooke Park have staged a protest at Ashfield Terrace on Creggan Road in the city, calling for traffic calming measures in the neighbourhood.

-The protest is taking place at 11 o'clock this morning (Saturday) and has been organised by People Before Profit councillor, Maeve O'Neill.
+The protest took place on Saturday morning, organised by Derry city and Strabane District councillor, Maeve O'Neill (People Before Profit).

-It follows a successful meeting of community stakeholders, including Rosemount Primary School representatives, in Gwyn's Café in Brooke Park on Tuesday.
+It followed a successful meeting of community stakeholders, including Rosemount Primary School representatives, in Gwyn's Café in Brooke Park on Tuesday.

 She added: “Previous reports have shown that this area had a very poor air quality reading for PM 2.5 [Fine particulate matter (PM 2.5) is an air pollutant that is a concern for people's health when levels in air are high.]